DPreet12/django-fitness-app/README.md

 # django-fitness-app

 ## Project Description:
-The django based fitness app is designed to help users to track their workout and goals progrees on daily basis.
-Users will have the ability to create, read update and delete their profile, workouts and goals.
+The django based fitness app is designed to help users to track their workout and goals progress on daily basis.
+Users will have the ability to create, read, update and delete their profile, workouts and goals.
 Users can also compare their progress by keeping the track of thier workout logs and achieved or to be achhieved goals.

 ## MVP
 - User Authentication